renovatebot/renovate/docs/usage/java.md

 ## LTS Releases

 The `config:base` preset limits Renovate update to Java runtimes to those which are LTS versions.
-This is handled by the workaround `workarounds:javaLTSImageVersion`.
+This is handled by the workaround `workarounds:javaLTSVersions`.

 If you wish to have all major updates suggested then you can add the following `ignorePreset` rule:

 ```
 {
   "extends": ["config:base"],
-  "ignorePresets": ["workarounds:javaLTSImageVersion"]
+  "ignorePresets": ["workarounds:javaLTSVersions"]
 }
 ```